Index to this series | Text of Chapman’s Homer’s Iliad

 Agamemnon kills Aeneas’s friend Deicoon Pergasides.

 Aeneas kills Orsilochus and Crethon, sons of Diocleus, son of Orsilochus, son of Alphaeus, a river of Pylos.
-Aeneas kills them as if they were lions attacking his steers and oxen—and apparently in Homer’s day there were still lions in Asia Minor.
+Aeneas kills them as if they were lions attacking his steers and oxen – and apparently in Homer’s day there were still lions in Asia Minor.

-their timelesse fals he rew’d;
+(Like two tall fir-trees) these two fall; their timelesse fals he rew’d;

 And to the first fight, where they lay, a vengefull force he tooke;